 Rather than spraying the garden sporadically with some short-term pesticide, try feeding the pants with nutritious compost or aged manure from horses or chickens on a regular basis.
 Meanwhile, irrigate moderately, and give the plants time to dry thoroughly in between waterings.

 Lastly, spend time with your plants.
 When you pay attention to them, you’ll be more likely to detect pests before they get out of hand.
 Make a habit out of pruning your bamboo on a regular basis.
 Monitor the roots and see that they’re healthy but not spreading helter-skelter.
 And think out excessive branches and aging culms.
-This doesn’t just improve the appearance of your garden, but it also increases airflow and make the area less hospitable to insects and other burrowing critters.
+This doesn’t just improve the appearance of your garden, but it also increases airflow and makes the area less hospitable to insects and other burrowing critters.

 Want to know more about growing bamboo?